 Undergraduate students completing a second degree and graduate students are eligible to participate in financial aid programs.
 The types of aid are limited due to federal regulations.

-Students enrolled in the post-master certificate programs (Family Nurse Practitioner, Adult- Gerontological Nurse Practitioner, Nurse Educator and Executive Practice & Healthcare Leadership) are NOT eligible for federal financial aid.
+Students enrolled in the post-master certificate programs (Family Nurse Practitioner, Adult- Gerontological Nurse Practitioner, Nurse Educator and Executive Practice & Healthcare Leadership) are NOT eligible for Title IV aid.

 Hours Required to Receive Financial Aid

 Undergraduate students: Students that are full-time (12-18) credit hours are eligible for institutional aid, federal aid and outside sources.
 Students that are half-time (6-11) are only eligible for federal aid.
-Any student taking less than six hours is not eligible for any aid.
+Any student taking less than six hours is not eligible for Title IV aid.

 Graduate students: Students must be enrolled in at least 4.5 (half-time) credit hours to be eligible for federal aid in a major semester (fall and spring).
 Students must be enrolled in at least 2 (half-time) credit hours in the summer to be eligible to receive federal aid.
 Any student enrolled in fewer hours will not be eligible for federal aid.